DanielOaks/mlpds/src/pages/guides/how-to-critique.md

 ---
+title: How to Critique
-title: "How to Critique: For critics and artists alike"
+subtitle: For critics and artists alike
 author: viwrastupr
 type: guide
 ---